27 Email Pet Peeves That Tick People Off and Make Email Overload Worse!

 Too much is too much.
 You’re sending pages and pages of one conversation and I’m having to dig through it all to figure out what’s going on.

 Passing on hoaxes instead of checking them out first.
-What would make you believe that Bill Gates would send you $5000 just for sending an email message?
-And did you know that the Teddy Bear file you so willingly deleted from your computer was a legitimate Windows file?
+What would make you believe that someone would send you $5000 just for sending an email message?
 Check it our first at www.sarc.com.

 Who are you?
 People I met briefly some time ago sending me an email message without reminding me who they are.

-Messages without signature lines.
-Your email signature is a great way to let people know more about you, especially when your email address is something like firstname.lastname@example.org.
+Messages without a beginning or end.
+Start with a greeting so you won’t sound like you’re making a demand.
+And end with your full email signature to let people know more about you, especially when your email address is something like email@example.com.

 Adding me to your email list.
 I just met you, barely remember you, and I’m already on your distribution list for your newsletter, thoughts for the day, and news you think I want to know.

 Bad grammar and punctuation.
-You can’t hide behind an administrative assistant to clean up your act, so go take some classes and learn how to write and spell.
 Some messages are so bad, it’s like reading a foreign language, and it wastes my time trying to figure out your mess.
+Take a class.

 Work email abuse.
 People sending me non-work-related email from their job.
 I don’t want my name and email address showing up in company reports.